Justice Department formally moves to reclassify marijuana as a less dangerous drug in historic shift

 The election year announcement could help Biden, a Democrat, boost flagging support, particularly among younger voters.

-The notice of proposed rulemaking submitted to the federal register kicks off a 60-day comment period followed by a possible review from an administrative judge, a potentially lengthy process.
+The notice kicks off a 60-day comment period followed by a possible review from an administrative judge, which could be a drawn-out process.

+Democratic Senate Majority Leader Sen. Chuck Schumer of New York applauded the change and called for additional steps toward legalization.

-The U.S. Cannabis Council, a trade group, applauded the proposed change, saying it would “signal a tectonic shift away from the failed policies of the last 50 years.”
+The U.S. Cannabis Council, a trade group, said the switch would “signal a tectonic shift away from the failed policies of the last 50 years.”

-The available data reviewed by HHS shows that while marijuana "is associated with a high prevalence of abuse,” that potential is more in line with other schedule III substances, according to the proposed rule.
+The Justice Department said that available data reviewed by HHS shows that while marijuana "is associated with a high prevalence of abuse,” that potential is more in line with other Schedule III substances, according to the proposed rule.

 The HHS recommendations are binding until the draft rule is submitted, and Garland agreed with it for the purposes of starting the process.